lightning/bolts/01-messaging.md

 #### Requirements

-The channel is referred to by `funding-txid` and `funding-output-index`, unless `funding-txid` is all-zero, in which case `funding-output-index` of 0 refers to the currently opening channel (ie. before `funding_signed` or `funding_created` are sent), and a `funding-output-index` of 65535 refers to all channels.
+The channel is referred to by `channel-id` unless `channel-id` is all-zero, in which case it refers to all channels.

 A node SHOULD send `error` for protocol violations or internal errors which make channels unusable or further communication unusable.
 A node MAY send an empty [data] field.
-A node sending `error` MUST fail the channel referred to by the error message, or if all channels, MUST fail all channels and MUST close the connection.
+A node sending `error` MUST fail the channel referred to by the error message, or if `channel-id` is all-zero, MUST fail all channels and MUST close the connection.
 A node MUST set `len` equal to the length of `data`.
 A node SHOULD include the raw, hex-encoded transaction in reply to a `funding_created`, `funding_signed`, `closing_signed` or `commitment_signed` message when failure was caused by an invalid signature check.

-A node receiving `error` MUST fail the channel referred to by the message, or if all channels, it MUST fail all channels and MUST close the connection.
-If no existing channel is referred to by the message, the receiver MAY fail all channels and close the connection.
+A node receiving `error` MUST fail the channel referred to by the message, or if `channel-id` is all-zero, it MUST fail all channels and MUST close the connection.
+If no existing channel is referred to by the message, the receiver MUST ignore the message.
 A receiving node MUST truncate
 `len` to the remainder of the packet if it is larger.

 A receiving node SHOULD only print out `data` verbatim if the string is composed solely of printable ASCII characters.